Come spring, cities across the country are covered in pink and white flowers, aka cherry blossoms.

 An oasis in the middle of bustling Boston, this is a 64-acre park serving as the best place for New Englanders to get a glimpse of the cherry blossoms.
 In early April, this three-mile-long esplanade across the water from MIT is filled with a few dozen cherry blossom trees.
 The largest grove can be found on Fiedler Field and near the Harvard Bridge.

 Chubu University in Japan gifted Ohio University with 175 cherry trees in 1979 as a symbol of their relationship as sister colleges.
-The university now has more than 200 trees, which are honored every year with lighting ceremony (between 8 and 10 p.m. in April).
+The university now has more than 200 trees, which are honored every year with a lighting ceremony.
 The Japanese Student Association also hosts a Sakura Festival, with traditional dances, performances, and meals.

 When: Late March to early April